waggle-sensor/summer2024/alex/README.md

   - [Computerphile's YouTube video](https://www.youtube.com/watch?v=1CIpzeNxIhU)

 ## Models
 Real-ESRGAN and SUPIR were the two models that I found to be the best revolutionary models in each of the GAN and Diffusion Model field.
-Below are some resources to learn more about them
+Below are some resources to learn more about them and how to implement them into systems.

+For comprehensive results on each of the models, check out Slide 9 on my Presentation.

 - **Real-ESRGAN (2021 GAN Model)**
   - [Official GitHub](https://github.com/xinntao/Real-ESRGAN?tab=readme-ov-file#-updates)
   - [Hugging Face Demo](https://huggingface.co/spaces/akhaliq/Real-ESRGAN)